mdrahmed/cheatsheets/nixos/README.md

 Install `git` if not present `nix-shell -p git`.

 ## Cross-Compilation for aarch64
-### Now, We can start with Cross-compilation - tried arm.hello
+### Now, We can start with Cross-compilation - tried armhf-embedded.hello
 After downloading the nix pkgs, I should do following inside `nixpkgs` folder.
 But following code and TAB is not working for some reason.
 But this can be done.
 ```
 nix build .#pkgsCross. # hit TAB to see every possible nixpkgs